 The legendary Abbey Road zebra crossing, made famous worldwide by The Beatles’ album cover, can be found in this area, as can the renowned Madame Tussauds waxwork museum.

+South London offers a wide range of cultural, dining and nightlife opportunities, with Brixton and Clapham being the most popular locations for students and young professionals.
+Areas such as Dulwich and Greenwich are renowned for their historical landmarks, and are home to a number of impressive galleries and museums.
 Across the River Thames lies South London, stretching from Southwark, where you can find the popular Borough Market, or the beautiful cobble-stoned streets of Richmond, whose Royal Park is the largest in London.

 From Stratford, take the Overground to Richmond (approximately a total journey time of 1 hour).